movq/openbsd/bootstrap/README.md

 ./bootstrap/cross-build.sh
 ```

-The build stops after staging userland and producing the kernel.
-Creating
+The build stages userland and produces the kernel and amd64 bootloaders.
-bootloaders, a disk image, or installation media is deliberately out of scope.
+Creating a disk image or installation media is deliberately out of scope.

 ## Output paths